Generic name: methylphenidate (oral) (METH il FEN i date)

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Aptensio XR may be habit-forming.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-Keep the medication in a place where others cannot get to it.
+Misuse can cause addiction, overdose, or death.
+Keep the medication where others cannot get to it.
 Selling or giving away this medicine is against the law.

 What happens if I miss a dose?